lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 In that case, the TV is not set, the MO is set to "ignore" and the CDA is set to "compute-checksum".

-In other cases, the checksum must be explicitly sent.
+In other cases, the checksum SHOULD be explicitly sent.
 The TV is not set, the MO is set to "ignore" and the CDF is set to "value-sent".

 # Security considerations